hswick/exw3/README.md

 ## Installation

-  1. Add exw3 to your list of dependencies in mix.exs:

         def deps do
-          [{:exw3, "~> 0.1.0"}]
+          [{:exw3, "~> 0.1.1"}]
         end

-  2. Ensure exw3 is started before your application:

-        def application do
-          [applications: [:exw3]]
-        end

 ## Overview

-ExW3 is a wrapper around ethereumex to provide a high level, and user friendly json rpc api.
+ExW3 is a wrapper around ethereumex to provide a high level, user friendly json rpc api.
 It currently only supports Http.
 The primary feature it provides is a handy abstraction for working with smart contracts.

 ## Usage

 Ensure you have an ethereum node to connect to at the specified url in your config.
-Any easy local testnet to use is ganache-cli:
+An easy local testnet to use is ganache-cli:
 ```
 ganache-cli
 ```